databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Configure Workflow (Optional)

+ (Estimated time to complete these steps: 5 mins)

   * Databricks Workflows is the fully-managed orchestration service.
 You can configure SAT to automate when and how you would like to schedule it by using by taking advantage of Workflows.

   * Goto Workflows - > click on create jobs -> setup as following: